sankarbiswas07/add-mate/README.md

  * get DateTime sting and convert it into MySQL Date time

-     [eg: data collect from mongo and save intn MySQL]
+     [eg: data collect from mongo and save into MySQL]

 ```
 mate.stringToTimestamp("2019-01-24T12:50:37") = 2019-1-24 12:50:37